GSA/digital-strategy-report-generator/readme.md

 * Better PHP 5.4 compatability (removed calltime pass by reference)
 * Added option to write generated file to web server for easier programatic access (props [Bill Severe](https://github.com/bsevere))
 * Auto-import and propegation of generated values if report directory is set in config file (props [Bill Severe](https://github.com/bsevere))
+* Fix for generated filename to better conform to schema (`digital-strategy` -> `digitalstrategy`) (props [Bill Severe](https://github.com/bsevere))
-* Uses PHP's default temporary directory, rather than the `tmp/` folder within the project to generate files, simplifying installation and improving portability (props [Bill Severe](https://github.com/bsevere))
+* Uses PHP's default temporary directory, rather than the `tmp/` folder within the project to generate files, simplifying installation and improving portability
 * Moved configuration to separate file to simplifying customization
 * Better sorting of agencies and action items in datafiles and in the generator (props [Bill Severe](https://github.com/bsevere))
 * Abilitity to bypass GitHub service and local cache to force generation of fresh datafiles
 * Clarified requirements, installation instructions, and usage as a service
 * Corrected typos in readme (props [Bill Severe](https://github.com/bsevere))
+* Fix for multiple values not being properly propegated into generated file in some circumstances (thanks to John Bent for reporting)

 License
 -------